brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = 1.12.4 =
-* Fix: CSS not applying to inner blocks on front end.
+* Fix: CSS not applying to inner blocks on front end in some cases.

 = 1.12.3 =
 * Improvement: Performance - CSS optimization upto 50%.